Korean Tiger Tattoo by Onsil — Magpie-and-Tiger Reinterpreted in Seoul

 한국 호랑이 타투 · 까치호랑이

-Korean tiger tattoo (Seoul) by Onsil Ink — a Seoul tattoo studio led by artist Haesol Choi (최해솔) — works the magpie and tiger composition (kkachi-horangi, 까치호랑이) of Korean folk painting (minhwa, 민화) almost exclusively: the folk-painting tiger of New Year talismans, where the tiger reads as authority rendered foolish and the magpie as the common voice unafraid.
-Two works currently catalogued: a roaring rock-and-waterfall composition (20cm+, single session 4–6 hours) and a small playful folk piece (8cm+).
+Korean tiger tattoo (Seoul) by Onsil Ink — a Seoul tattoo studio led by artist Haesol Choi (최해솔) — works the Korean tiger in the folk-painting (minhwa, 민화) lineage, centered on the magpie and tiger composition (kkachi-horangi, 까치호랑이): the folk-painting tiger of New Year talismans, where the tiger reads as authority rendered foolish and the magpie as the common voice unafraid.
+Five works currently catalogued: a roaring rock-and-waterfall composition (20cm+, single session 4–6 hours), a small playful folk piece (8cm+), a hojakdo magpie-and-tiger in black and grey, a tiger moving forward through falling rain (full design, from 20cm), and a minhwa-inspired tiger with peonies and a butterfly in black and grey.
 Consultation in EN/KR, by appointment.

 Symbolism